hypo69/hypo/docs/gemini/out/ru/explainer/src/ai/tiny_troupe/TinyTroupe/tests/scenarios/test_advertisement_scenarios.md

 1. **Initialization:** Sets a situation context about a focus group to discuss apartment advertisement.
 Defines apartment description details.
 2. **Broadcast:** Broadcasts the situation and description details to the focus group (`focus_group_world`).
-3. **Task Broadcast:** Broadcasts the task to discuss the best advertisement strategy.
+3. **Task Broadcast:** Broadcasts the task to discuss the best advertisement Startegy.
 4. **Simulation Run:** Runs the simulation for a specified duration (2 time units).
 5. **Result Extraction:** Extracts the focus group's proposed advertisement ideas from the simulation results.
 6. **Verification:** Verifies that the extracted results contain the expected information about the advertisement.